tailscale-x/tailscale-cloudflare/README.md

 The worker extracts IP addresses from Tailscale device endpoints.
 Only **LAN IPs** are classified based on CIDR ranges configured via the `LAN_CIDR_RANGES` environment variable (required, no defaults).

 **Note**:
 - **WAN IPs** are any IPs that are not classified as LAN (no explicit classification needed).
-These are public IP addresses (before router NAT) and are typically used for dyndns-style CNAME records pointing to reverse proxies (e.g., Traefik) rather than direct service connections
+These are public IP addresses (before router NAT) and are typically used for dyndns-style CNAME records pointing to reverse proxies rather than direct service connections
 - **Tailscale IPs** are returned directly from the Tailscale API and do not require classification

 ### WAN IP Explanation